-Major secondary endpoint analysis for 1-month DAPT
+Major secondary endpoints analyses for 3-month DAPT

-If the hypothesis testing for the primary endpoint is successful, the hypothesis testing for the major secondary endpoint of bleeding (BARC type 2-5) from 1- to 6-month follow-up will be performed.
+If the hypothesis testing for the primary endpoint is successful, the hypotheses testing for the major secondary endpoint #1 will be performed followed by the hypotheses test for the major secondary endpoint #2.

+I. Major Secondary Endpoint #1: Bleeding rate (BARC type 2-5) from 3- to 12-month follow-up

-The superiority test for the major secondary endpoint will be performed stratified by propensity score quintiles in the primary analysis population.
+The superiority test for the major secondary endpoint #1 will be performed stratified by propensity score quintiles in the primary analysis population.